 - Maine doesn’t impose restrictions; however, it does task its Department of Public Safety with helping firearms sellers who want to run a background check on prospective buyers do so.

-- Connecticut requires that all long gun transfers must go through a federally licensed dealer complete with background check.
+- Connecticut requires that all long gun transfers must go through a federally licensed dealer complete with a background check.
 All handgun transfers must wait for an authorization from the Department of Emergency Services and Public Protection.

 - California mandates that all firearms transfers must go through a licensed dealer, who must complete a background check.
 Period.